 As a very general rule, orchids should be watered once a week.
 The growing medium should be allowed to dry out between waterings, and excess water should not come in contact with the roots or the growing medium.
 After being re-potted, most orchids will not resume active growth for several months.
 Water very sparingly during this readjustment period.

 Humidity: Most tropical orchids prefer humidity levels of 60 to 80 percent.
-With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier, or set their orchids in special humidity trays or gravel-filled trays filled with just enough water so it doesn't touch roots.
+With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier, or set their orchids on rubber grids set in waterproof trays or gravel-filled trays filled with just enough water so it doesn't touch roots.
 Some orchids also benefit from being misted.

 Fertilizer: Orchid-growing mediums provide very few nutrients, so orchids must be fertilized to sustain healthy growth.
 Use a liquid fertilizer, and dilute it more than you would for other plants.
 Fertilizer should only be applied when plants are in active growth.
 This means that most orchids should not be fertilized in midwinter, or right after they have been re-potted.
 Many growers use a 30-10-10 fertilizer, though others prefer 10-10-10 or 10-10-30.
 Misting your orchids with fish emulsion or seaweed extracts will provide micronutrients.